rancher/terraform-provider-rancher2/README.md

 Branching the Provider
 ---------------------------

-The provider is branched into two release lines that have major version alignment with Rancher 2.6 and 2.7.
-The `release/v2` branch with 2.0.0+ is aligned with Rancher 2.6 and `master` with 3.0.0+ is aligned with Rancher 2.7.
-Terraform provider fixes and new features will be available on `master` but only critical bug fixes will be backported to `release/v2`.
+The provider is branched into two release lines that have major version alignment with Rancher 2.6, 2.7 and 2.8.
+The `release/v2` branch with 2.0.0+ is aligned with Rancher 2.6, the `release/v3` branch with 3.0.0+ is aligned with Rancher 2.7, and `master` with 4.0.0+ is aligned with Rancher 2.8.
+Terraform provider fixes and new features will be available on `master` but only critical bug fixes will be backported to `release/v3` and `release/v2`.

 Aligning major provider releases with minor Rancher releases means,